herobd/Visual-Template-Free-Form-Parsing/README.md

   {
     "name": "Mnist_LeNet",        // training session name
     "cuda": true,                 // use cuda
-    "override": false,            // if resuming, whether to replace the previous config with this one "data_loader": {
+    "gpu": 0,                       //gpu to use (only single device is supportted right now) "override": true,            // if resuming, whether to replace the previous config with this one "save_mode": "state_dict",  //whether to save just the state dict (recommended) or the whole model object (doesn't always work)
+    "super_computer":false,     //whether to print inplace iteration number (doesn't work with slurm logging) "data_loader": {
         "data_set_name":          // the name of the dataset "data_dir": "datasets/",  // dataset path